-Please refer to the History Week Report on the right hand side of this page for details of this series of events and their outcomes.
+Please refer to the Annual Report on the right-hand side of this page for details of this series of events and their outcomes.

 What happens in History Week?

 Members apply through the HCNSW to host History events relating to the annual theme.
-Previous events have included talks and lectures, ‘behind the scene tours’ and heritage trails, exhibitions and radio features, film festivals, open historic houses and gardens, book sales and launches.
+Previous events have included talks and lectures, behind the scenes tours and heritage trails, exhibitions and radio features, film festivals, open historic houses and gardens, book sales and launches.